 Health care in California is funded through a mosaic of payment mechanisms.
 National, statewide, and regional commercial insurers operate in California.
 The state and local governments finance care for the underserved through a variety of mechanisms including California's Medicaid program (Medi-Cal), both fee-for-service (FFS) and managed care plans (MCP), and the county medical service programs, with a separate mechanism for managing the state's large prisoner health system.
 To add to this complexity, Medi-Cal carves out its behavioral health management to county medical service programs in all counties.
-In January 2013, Assembly Bill (AB) 1494 provided for the transition of 751,293 children1 from the State Children's Health Insurance Program (SCHIP), known as the Healthy Families Program (HFP) in California, to the Medi-Cal Program.
+In January 2013, Assembly Bill (AB) 1494 provided for the transition of 751,293 children18 from the State Children's Health Insurance Program (SCHIP), known as the Healthy Families Program (HFP) in California, to the Medi-Cal Program.

-Fifty-six percent of Californians receive health insurance through their employers, 27.9 percent are covered by Medi-Cal, 1.9 percent are covered by Medicare, 3.2 percent are covered by Tricare/CHAMPVA, 17 percent are covered by individual plans, and the remaining 8.6 percent of the population is uninsured2.
+Fifty-six percent of Californians receive health insurance through their employers, 27.9 percent are covered by Medi-Cal, 1.9 percent are covered by Medicare, 3.2 percent are covered by Tricare/CHAMPVA, 17 percent are covered by individual plans, and the remaining 8.6 percent of the population is uninsured19.
 Insurance payment models include network-based fee-for-service (FFS) plans (network and indemnity coverage), preferred provider organizations (PPOs), network-based capitation plans, such as health maintenance organizations (HMOs).
 Delegation of risk and other insurance functions via HMOs is more common in California than in most states.
 Medicare and Medi-Cal delegate risk and claims payment functions to commercial insurance carriers through Medicare Advantage and managed care plans (MCP).
 Commercial insurers delegate risk and claims payment functions to contracted IPAs or medical groups.

 Quality improvement efforts are robust in some segments of commercial health care through pay-for-performance and other similar programs.
-In Medi-Cal, quality improvements efforts are largely focused on managed care plans which provide coverage to over 82 percent of the Medi-Cal population3.
-Medi-Cal managed care plans are required to report annually on a set of fourteen Healthcare Effectiveness Data and Information Set (HEDIS) measures, including associated indicators, and one non-HEDIS measure developed by the Department
+In Medi-Cal, quality improvements efforts are largely focused on managed care plans which provide coverage to over 82 percent of the Medi-Cal population20.
+Medi-Cal managed care plans are required to report annually on a set of fourteen Healthcare Effectiveness Data and Information Set (HEDIS) measures, including associated indicators, and one non-HEDIS measure developed by the Department of Health Care Services (DHCS) and MCPs to be used for a statewide collaborative quality improvement project (QIPs).
+This brings the total number of performance measure rates required for MCP reporting to 30.
+In Medi-Cal fee-for-service, which currently serves 18 percent of Medi-Cal recipients, quality improvement efforts are limited to several disease management pilots.
+The clinical data that practitioners and hospitals are required to report to the Department of Health Care Services (DHCS) for meaningful use (MU) of electronic health records (EHRs) represents a large and new resource for planning and implementing quality improvement efforts in Medi-Cal and statewide.

-1 California Department of Health Care Services, Healthy Families Program Transition to Medi-Cal Final Comprehensive Report: All Phases January 1, 2013-November 1, 2013.
+18 California Department of Health Care Services, Healthy Families Program Transition to Medi-Cal Final Comprehensive Report: All Phases January 1, 2013-November 1, 2013.
 Accessed on: August 16, 2019.

-2 Fronstin, Paul.
+19 Fronstin, Paul.
 California Health Care Almanac, California's Uninsured: As Coverage Grows, Millions Go Without December 2016 (Updated November 2017).
 Accessed on: August 16, 2019.

-3 Research and Analytic Studies Division, October 2019.
+20 Research and Analytic Studies Division, October 2019.
 Medi-Cal at a Glance, June 2019 as of the MEDS Cut-off for October 2019.
 California Department of Health Care Services.
 Chief Medical Information Officer Approval number CMIO-19-0396, Research and Analytic Studies Division.
 Accessed on: August 16, 2019.